-Because of the clear need for entertainment communication expertise across the numerous domains and target groups, the career opportunities are broad.
+Because of the clear need for entertainment communication expertise across numerous domains and target groups, the career opportunities are broad.

 Our alumni have found positions with: